MicrosoftDocs/windows-itpro-docs/windows/security/book/identity-protection-advanced-credential-protection.md

 - [Remote Credential Guard - Windows Security | Microsoft Learn](/windows/security/identity-protection/remote-credential-guard?tabs=intune)

-The following diagram shows how a standard Remote Desktop session to a server without Remote Credential Guard works:

-The following diagrams help demonstrate how Windows Defender Remote Credential Guard works, what it helps to protect against, and compares it with the [Restricted Admin](https://social.technet.microsoft.com/wiki/contents/articles/32905.how-to-enable-restricted-admin-mode-for-remote-desktop.aspx) [mode option](https://social.technet.microsoft.com/wiki/contents/articles/32905.how-to-enable-restricted-admin-mode-for-remote-desktop.aspx):
+## Token protectio

-Token protection attempts to reduce attacks using Microsoft Entra ID<sup>[\[9\]](conclusion.md#footnote9)</sup> token theft.
+Token protection attempts to reduce attacks using Microsoft Entra ID token theft.
 Token protection makes tokens usable only from their intended device by cryptographically binding a token with a device secret.
 When using the token, both the token and proof of the device secret must be provided.
-Conditional Access policy can be configured to require token protection when using sign-in tokens for specific services.
+Conditional Access policies<sup>[\[9\]](conclusion.md#footnote9)</sup> can be configured to require token protection when using sign-in tokens for specific services.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**